Sapa O'Chau's social work would not have been able to continue without kind volunteers and the generous donations from its Friends and Family.

 Over the last few years, Sapa O’Chau has been lucky enough to receive funding from the Canadian Embassy to Vietnam via the ‘Canada Fund for Local Initiatives’, The Republic of Korea via the ‘Smile Together Partnership’ and Vietnam via the ‘Centre for Social Initiatives Promotion.’
 This funding has allowed us to grow as an organisation and improve the services that we offer to the community.

 As a social enterprise, Sapa O’Chau is trying hard to pay for itself.
 However, donations help us to keep on going.
 We greatly appreciate your generosity!
 If you are visiting Sapa and want to make a donation then please come to our office.
 Here our accountant will give you an official receipt.
-As a way of saying thank you, we would love to take you on a guided tour of the whole project, including the school.
+As a way of saying thank you, we would love to take you on a guided tour of the whole project, including the boarding facility.
 If you are not able to visit us, but would still like to support our work, then please use PayPal.
 Please be aware that PayPal fees are around 10%.